MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-430-Energy-Conservation-Program-Consumer-Products/subpart-C-Energy-Water-Conservation-Standards/section-430.32.md

 (iii) Be sold at retail only in a package containing one lamp.

-(2) Vibration service lamps manufactured on or after January 25, 2018 must:
+(2) Subject to the sales prohibition in paragraph (dd) of this section, vibration service lamps manufactured on or after January 25, 2018 must:

 (i) Have a rated wattage no greater than 40 watts; and